paypal/squbs/docs/pipeline.md

 ### RequestContext

-As you might see from Processor definition, a class called RequestContext is widely used.
+As you might see from Processor definition, a class called `RequestContext` is widely used.
-This class is an **immutable** data container which host all useful information accross the request/response lifecycle.
+This class is an **immutable** data container which hosts all useful information across the request/response lifecycle.

-Below is a basic structure of the RequestContext and corresponding response wrapper class information:
+Below is a basic structure of the `RequestContext` and corresponding response wrapper class information:

 ![RequestContext](./img/RequestContext.jpg)